 3-D Printing for Blood Recycling, Medical Developments

-Imagine your religious beliefs lied between you and your life.
+Imagine your religious beliefs laid between you and your life.

 This is what happened in mid-April to Julie Penoyer, a 50-year-old U.K. heart patient and Jahovah’s Witness.
 Following her religious beliefs, her request when undergoing open-heart surgery was to not receive donated blood products.
 Without the ability to receive blood transfusions, doctors needed another way to transfer blood back to the patient’s body that could potentially save her life in case of blood spillage.
 Lucky for those surgeons, and Penoyer, Brightwake Ltd. developed a blood recycling machine, called Hemosep, using Stratasys’ Dimension 1200es 3-D printer.